Byte-Cats/datastation/README.md

 # datastation
-A Simple to use Go library for all databases
+A Simple to use Go library for most database types

+## Lower the amount coding time by:
+"solving most databases and making it into one go object that is all `Heavily Commented!!
+OH YEAH!`  "

 ### Features